tdfranklin/portfolio-kami/_portfolio/2retrocade.md

 ## Explanation

 Retrocade is my capstone project for Bloc.
-I was given the freedeom to create any application and use any technologies that I wanted.
+I was given the freedom to create any application and use any technologies that I wanted.
 I then had to create user stories and wireframes for the project.
 Once that was complete, I created a Github repository and added milestones and issues to help me keep track of those user stories.
 I then started building the application.

 I had been thinking about what I wanted to do for my capstone for several weeks prior to actually starting on it.
 I had several ideas for projects that I was interested in creating, however it was actually the project I did right before my capstone that led me to create Retrocade.
 I built a Pong game using HTML5 Canvas and pure Javascript.
 You can read more about that on my blog post.
 Once I completed that project, I had such a good time, I wanted to take it one step further.
 I wanted to create a site that gave users the feeling of playing on an arcade in the 80s.
 I also wanted to expand my knowledge and experience with modern frameworks and libraries, so I knew I wanted to create a full stack application with Node and React.